When Stars Are Scattered

-Plot
+Premise

-When Stars Are Scattered follows co-author Mohamed and his younger brother, Hassan, who were born in Somalia and fled to a refugee camp in Kenya when they were toddlers.
-Although an older woman adopted the brothers, they never stopped searching for their mother.
-While at the camp, Mohamed was often forced to choose between his own education and caring Hassan, who was nonverbal and had seizures.
-Eventually, they were able to move to the United States.
+Now apparently orphaned, Omar and his younger brother Hassan, have relocated to a refugee camp in Kenya, where an older woman adopts them, but they face difficult conditions.
+Omar faces the dilemma of whether to attend school, which would entail leaving his brother.

 Reception

 Reviews

-When Stars Are Scattered was generally well-received, including starred reviews from Booklist, The Horn Book, Kirkus Reviews, Publishers Weekly, and School Library Journal.
+When Stars Are Scattered was well-received, including starred reviews from Booklist, The Horn Book, Kirkus Reviews, Publishers Weekly, and School Library Journal.

 Writing for School Library Journal, Steven Engelfried said, "The writing is intriguing and easy to understand.
 The graphics are beautiful and really bring the characters to the page.
 Omar’s story is important, relevant, and relatable."

 Kirkus Reviews wrote, "This engaging, heartwarming story does everything one can ask of a book, and then some."

 The audiobook, which has 12 narrators, received a starred review from Booklist, who said, the audiobook "offers listeners an experience of perfection in its storytelling, format shifting, and performance."

 When Stars Are Scattered was named one of the best books of 2020 by the Chicago Public Library, Kirkus Reviews, the New York Public Library, The New York Times, NPR, Publishers Weekly, and School Library Journal.